JBEI/edd/README.md

         * Any local-specific settings changes will go here.
 The local settings are loaded last, and will override any settings contained in other files in the `./edd/settings` folder.
     * Create `secrets.env` based on the example in `secrets.env-example`
-        * `SECRET_KEY` is the Django server key; pick some random text
+        * the value of `SECRET_KEY` is the Django server key; pick some random text
+        * `secret1` is a password you choose for the `postgres` PostgreSQL user
         * `secret2` is a password you choose for the `edduser` PostgreSQL user
         * `secret3` is a password you choose for the `edd_user` RabbitMQ user
         * `secret4` is a password you choose for the `flower` Flower user
-        * `ICE_HMAC_KEY` is the key used to authenticate to ICE; set this to the secret used in the ICE instance you connect to for test
+        * the value of `ICE_HMAC_KEY` is the key used to authenticate to ICE; set this to the secret used in the ICE instance you connect to for test
-        * `LDAP_PASS` is the password for the `jbei_auth` user by default; you may use your own password by including in your `./edd/settings/local.py`:
+        * the value of `LDAP_PASS` is the password for the `jbei_auth` user by default; you may use your own password by including in your `./edd/settings/local.py`:
           `AUTH_LDAP_BIND_DN = 'lblEmpNum=[your-six-digit-id],ou=People,dc=lbl,dc=gov'`
-    * Allocate Docker volumes used to persist data saved by the various Docker services.
-By design, Docker images are read-only.
-Any data or state that needs to carry over between restarts must be written to a Docker volume.
-Also any data that is shared across services should be shared via volumes.
-        * `docker volume create --name pgdata` creates the `pgdata` volume used to persist postgres databases.
-        * `docker volume create --name solrdata` creates the `solrdata` volume containing the search index managed by the Solr service.
-        * `docker volume create --name attachdata` creates the `attachdata` volume where EDD will store attachment uploads locally.
-        * `docker volume create --name staticdata` creates the `staticdata` volume containing static file resources used in EDD (stylesheets, images, scripts, etc.).
-        * `docker volume create --name redisdata` creates the `redisdata` volume for the EDD cache service.
-    * Once allocated, some Docker volumes require further initialization:
-        * Initialize the `pgdata` postgres volume
-            * Launch a temporary postgres service container with the `pgdata` volume mounted.
-              Replace `secret#` values with appropriate passwords for the `postgres` and `edduser` users, respectively.
-The `secret2` value is the value set in `secrets.env`
-              above:

-                  docker run --name temp_pg -d \
-                      -v pgdata:/var/lib/postgresql/data \
-                      -e POSTGRES_PASSWORD=secret1 \
-                      -e EDD_PGPASS=secret2 \
-                      postgres:9.4

-            * To create a new (empty) database:
-                * Connect to the temporary postgres service and run the init script (this may prompt you for the `secret1` password for `postgres` user):

-                      cat ./docker_services/postgres/init.sql | \
-                          docker exec -i temp_pg psql -U postgres template1

-            * To copy an existing database:
-                * Dump from the existing database and pipe to the temporary postgres service (replace `{remote_host}` e.g. with `postgres.jbei.org`, and `{remote_db}` with database name):

-                      pg_dump -Fp -C -E UTF8 -h {remote_host} {remote_db} | \
-                          docker exec -i temp_pg psql -U postgres
-        * Initialize the `solrdata` solr volume
-            * Launch a temporary solr service container with the data volume mounted:

-                  docker run --name temp_solr -dt \
-                      -v solrdata:/opt/solr/server/solr \
-                      -p "8983:8983" \
-                      solr:5.5

-            * Copy configuration from EDD source tree to the `temp_solr` container:

-                  tar -cf - -C ./docker_services/solr/cores . | \
-                      docker exec -i --user=solr temp_solr \
-                      tar xf - -C /opt/solr/server/solr/

-            * Restart the solr container to read in the just-added config:

-                  docker restart temp_solr

-        * Run database migrations
+    * Run the initialization configuration through Docker Compose:
-            * Build an image for the EDD codebase:  `docker build -t edd .`
-                * This will take a long time on first build
-                * TODO: set up a Docker image repo, include instructions for use.
-This will eliminate the wait time to build the `edd` image.
-            * Run the `migrate` management command using the EDD image linked to the temporary postgres and solr images:

-                  docker run --name temp_edd --rm -i \
-                      --link temp_pg:postgres \
-                      --link temp_solr:solr \
-                      --volume `pwd`:/code/ -w /code/ \
-                      edd python manage.py migrate

-        * Initialize the `staticdata` shared static files volume

-                  docker run --name temp_edd --rm -i \
-                      --link temp_pg:postgres \
-                      --link temp_solr:solr \
-                      --volume `pwd`:/code/ -w /code/ \
-                      --volume staticdata:/var/www/static \
-                      edd python manage.py collectstatic -y

-        * Clean-up
-            * `docker stop temp_pg && docker rm -v temp_pg`
-            * `docker stop temp_solr && docker rm -v temp_solr`
+        * `docker-compose -f docker-init.yml up`
+        * This will create the data volumes used to run EDD, and run setup tasks to make them ready for use.
+        * After some time, you should see a message instructing you to `docker-compose -f docker-init.yml down`.
+Do that.
 * Running EDD <a name="Run_OSX"/>
     * `docker-compose` commands
         * Build all services:  `docker-compose build`